!!! The post is also available in Indonesian, just change the language in the upper right corner !!!

 EASTEM Asian partner universities presented experiences from running components or full courses and discussed common challenges when attempting to introduce student-centered learning approaches to teachers and students.

-WP 2 leader Uppsala University summarized the course components into a joint framework and recommendations based on best practices for how partners can learn from each other when setting up their ToT courses.
+WP 2 leader Uppsala University summarized the course components into a joint framework and recommnedations based on best preactices for how partners can learn from each other when setting up their ToT courses.

-Short video clip from the National Broadcasting Services of Thailand’s English language channel NBT World is available at this link.
+In English: Short video clip from the National Broadcasting Services of Thailand’s English language channel NBT World is available here:

 As a next step for WP 2, some partner universities will now pilot the ToT course.
 WP 2 contact persons will meet again in Chiang Mai in February 2020 to discuss experiences from the pilots and prepare implementation of the ToT courses at all partner universities during the spring of 2020.